 National Center for Education Statistics, 2006

 Book-It creates world-premiere adaptations of classic and contemporary literature for the stage, preserving the narrative text as it is spoken, not by a single “narrator” but as dialogue by the characters in the production.
-This technique was developed over the last 20 years and continues to be developed by Book-It artists led by Founding Co-Artistic Directors, Jane Jones and Myra Platt.
+This technique, pioneered by Founding Co-Artistic Directors Jane Jones and Myra Platt, has been honed over the last 30 years and continues to be developed by Book-It artists today.
 Performing books instead of plays allows the Book-It theatre experience to spark the audience’s interest in reading and to challenge the audience to participate by using their imaginations.
-Book-It’s unique style of acting and adapting books is trademarked, known as the Book-It Style™.
+Book-It’s unique style of acting and adapting books is trademarked, known as the Book-It Style®.

-Book-It has produced more than 90 world-premiere adaptations of literature.
+Book-It has produced more than 100 world-premiere adaptations of literature.
 All adaptations are copyrighted.
+A select assortment of Book-It adaptations are available for licensing.